 You can apply to participate in the AAP for any employees who reside in Ontario and work in multiple Canadian jurisdictions.
 You can email your completed application to employeraccounts@wsib.on.ca to apply.

-Contact accessibility@wsib.on.ca if you require this communication in an alternative format.
+Email accessibility@wsib.on.ca if you need a different format or accommodation.
+Disponible en français.